gbonacini/diy/Lockpicking/Euro_T-Lock_Simple/README.md

 This is my firts T-Lock (closed): <br/>
 ![alt text](picts/closed_lock.jpg "Closed lock")

-This anonymous lock has 5 classic pins, so none of them has security features.
+This unbranded lock has 5 classic pins, so none of them has security features.

 Materials:
 =========